tamersp25/docs/docs/developer/engines/cognitive/audio/audio-fingerprinting/README.md

 <!--TODO: Add these sections back in when we have good content for them
 ## Use Cases

-TODO: Document use cases
+Document use cases

 ## Engine Profile Creation Checklist

-TODO: What goes here?
+What goes here?
 A full tutorial for creating the engine?
 If so, let's :include a lot of that content

 - [ ] Item 1
 - [ ] Item 2

-TODO: Note that library required should be checked (cuz all audio fingerprint engines are trainable)
+Note that library required should be checked (cuz all audio fingerprint engines are trainable)

 ## Engine Build Checklist

-TODO: What goes here?
+What goes here?
 A full tutorial for creating the build?
 If so, let's :include a lot of that content

 - [ ] Item 1
 - [ ] Item 2

-TODO: Note that audio fingerprinting engines are typically network isolated due to requiring libraries and engine models.
+Note that audio fingerprinting engines are typically network isolated due to requiring libraries and engine models.
 -->

 ## Engine Manifest